×

 Rule 7:

-• Rasmika and Simon are selected as the CR's of the class.
+• Rasmika and Simon are selected as the class representatives.

-• Marina and Kane like to go for a live music concert every weekend.
+• Marina and Kane like to go to live music concerts every weekend.

 Rule 8: